-- Food intolerances are closely connected to gut flora.
+- Food intolerance is closely connected to the gut microbiome.
 These studies take little to no account of individual food intolerances.

-Results: Several large studies have linked dairy consumption and acne (8).
+Results: Several large studies have linked dairy consumption with acne (8).

 None of the studies have made a positive correlation between fermented dairy and acne.
 Regular milk contains hormones and growth factors like IGF-1.